Bios of Senior Judges and Staff

 CHIEF CLERK OF THE COURTS INGRID K. KABUA

-CHIEF CHIEF CLERK OF THE COURTS INGRID K. KABUA
+CHIEF CHIEF CLERK OF THE COURTS and EXECUTIVE OFFICER INGRID K. KABUA

-Ingrid “Kakku” Kabua has served as the Chief Clerk of the Courts since June 2010.
+Ingrid “Kakku” Kabua has served as the Chief Clerk of the Courts and Executive Officer since June 2010.

 She was born on Majuro Atoll, Marshall Islands.
 She spent her early childhood years in Kwajalein Atoll, where she first started school.
 She then later moved back with her family to Majuro and attended the Majuro Cooperative School until her graduation in 1995.
 Ingrid went on to attend the Marshall Islands High School and graduated in May of 1999.
 After high school, she then furthered her education at the Republic of the Marshall Islands-University of the South Pacific Joint Education Project/Program, a two-year program.
 At RMI-USP, she successfully completed both the Preliminary and Foundation Science courses.
 Ingrid has also received a Diploma of Justice from the University of South Pacific.